VCurry20/pands-project/README.md

 > Provide an over view of other research material

-### Iris Fisher
+### Fisher's Iris Dataset
 There are approximately 300 types of Iris, the name Iris comes from the Greek Goddess Iris, who was the Goddess of the Rainbow or a messenger of the Gods.
-[4] [5] They derive their name from the fact that they can be found in a wide variety of colours, these are a colourful showy plant which grow in the spring or summer and can be found in a variety of different climates and gardens.
+[4] [5] The names derives from the fact that they can be found in a wide variety of colours, these are a colourful showy plant which grow in the spring or summer and can be found in a variety of different climates and gardens.
 [3] [7]

 The Iris Fisher data set examines three different types of Iris: